EXPLAINER: What's the effect of Russian oil price cap, ban?

 WHAT ABOUT THE EU EMBARGO?

-Russia may struggle to find buyers for all of the 1 million barrels a day it is shipping to Europe, formerly its biggest customer, but will likely reroute most of them as Europe finds new suppliers on the global market.
+Russian producers likely won’t be able to reroute all their oil from Europe, formerly their biggest customer, and some will likely be lost to the global market — at least at first.

+Analysts at Commerzbank say the EU embargo and cap together could result in “a noticeable tightening on the oil market in early 2023” and expect the price of international benchmark Brent to climb back to $95 per barrel in coming weeks.
+On Friday, Brent was at $86.89.

-The biggest impact from the EU embargo may not come Monday, as Europe finds new suppliers and Russian barrels are rerouted, but on Feb.
+The biggest impact from the EU embargo may not come Monday but on Feb.
 5, when Europe's additional ban on refinery products made from oil — such as diesel fuel — come into effect.

 Europe still has many cars that run on diesel.
 The fuel also is used for truck transport to get a huge range of goods to consumers and to run agricultural machinery — so those higher costs will be spread throughout the economy.